 SITE NAME OR SITE NUMBER: G. W. Rumsey

-RIM AND LIP FORM: Everted rim and a rounded lip
+RIM AND LIP FORM: Direct rim and a rounded lip

-CORE COLOR: G (fired in a reducing environment and cooled in the open air)
+CORE COLOR: B (fired and cooled in a reducing environment)

 INTERIOR SURFACE COLOR: very dark gray (10YR 3/1)

-DIAMETER AT BOTTOM OF RIM OR NECK (IN CM): 6.1; 18.6 cm maximum body diameter
+DIAMETER AT BOTTOM OF RIM OR NECK (IN CM): 4.4; maximum body diameter is 9.2 cm

 Creative Commons License